tubajack/TravelToChina/README.md

 ## Technologies used in the travel guide

 Front-end: React.JS, CSS, HTML
 Backend: Express.JS
-Database: Will be using sequelize for the database.
+Database: Sequelize
+New Technology: D3.JS

 ## Future improvements to the project